z0diaq/AoC_2022/day03/readme_setup.txt

 To create new project
 - add empty C++ project to solution
-- in Windows explorer copy source (*.ixx, *.cpp) and test data (sample_input*.txt) from template dir to newly created project's dir - don't use copy in 'solution explorer' (in vS) it will create links only and this will make problems later
+- in Windows explorer copy source (*.ixx, *.cpp) and test data (*.txt) from template dir to newly created project's dir - don't use copy in 'solution explorer' (in vS) it will create links only and this will make problems later
- - input files can be copied to project dir or put to secret\dayXX directory (i.e. c:\code\AoC_2022\secret\day05) - program will check few locations when looking for test data
-- add reference to 'AoC' - internally this will add also project's dependency
+- add reference to 'generalSolution' - internally this will add also project's dependency
 - if required add boost dependency - $(MY_LIBS)\boost_1_80_0
 - code solution :)
 - profit!